chin-gyou/dialogue-utterance-rewriter/README.md

 Dataset for ACL 2019 paper "[Improving Multi-turn Dialogue Modelling with Utterance ReWriter ](https://arxiv.org/abs/1906.07004)"

+After another two months of human labeling, We release a much more better quality dataset(only positive samples) than the original one we used in our paper for better research.

 ### Description

-The positive dataset used in the ACL 2019 paper, 20000 dialogs.
+The positive dataset, 20000 dialogs.
 Each line in corpus.txt consists of four utterances of dialog (two context utterances, current utterance), and the rewritten uterance.
 Each line is `tab-delimited` (one tab) with the following format:

 ```bash
 <A: context_1>\t<B: context_2>\t<A: current>\t<A: A: rewritten current>